Lavina-04/CODSOFT/CODSOFT/E-COMMERCE APP_PLANT_STORE/README.md.txt

 # Design1 - E_Commerce_App (Online Plant Store)
  This is a clean and modern UI design for an online plant store.
-It includes homepage, product cards, and shopping interface - perfect for E-commerce inspiration.
+It includes homepage, product cards, and shopping interface - perfect for E-commerce inspiration

-# View in Figma
- [ Click here to view the design ] (https://www.figma.com/proto/pxLI31PkkLCDZYU6JxcJ6T/plant-store-app?node-id=0-1&t=mIZu6Rr96uGUvItv-1)

 # UX Overview
 - Problem Solved: